 Question of the Day

-Here are five things to know about the Italian league ahead of the midweek round:
+Here are five things to know about this weekend’s matches:

 - Hamas rejects Kerry's call for cease-fire; Fears grow others could join fight against Israel

 - Evidence shows Russia firing artillery into Ukraine: Pentagon